adamclasic/Quizgive/README.md

 This is a reusable quiz script.
-No need to change the html, you will change the array (DATA) in the Javascript file and everything will dynamically update.
+No need to change the HTML, you will change the array (DATA) in the Javascript file and everything will be automagically updated :-D, including the number of questions and answers.